desiredpersona/blog-old/_posts/2016-04-19-install-jekyll-on-macos.md

 xcode-select --install
 ```

-3. Install [Homebrew](https://brew.sh) a package manager for MacOS.
+3. Install [Homebrew](https://brew.sh) a package manager for macOS.

     **Why?**

     We will use Homebrew to install Ruby.

-    **Why MacOS already comes with a version of Ruby?**
+    **Why macOS already comes with a version of Ruby?**

-    A lot of the system directories in MacOS are locked down making it unusable.
+    A lot of the system directories in macOS are locked down making it unusable.

     Install Homebrew using the following command in Terminal app.
     ```